Curriculum Vitae

 • MIDI, Recording and Production Techniques

-• Composition
+• Composition (all levels)

-• Arts In English: History of Electronic/Computer Music
+• History of Western Music

 • Adjunct Assistant Professor, Department of Music, Columbia University, New York, USA (2004–2005)